FranciscoFornell/MIST/packages/ink-story-manager/README.md

 Add `ink-story-manager` to **package.json** dependencies property on the package in which you want yo use it.

 > **Note:**
 > The example version may be outdated.
-Make sure it uses the proper version number.
+Make sure to use the proper version number.

 ```json
 {